dendibakh/perf-book/chapters/17-List-of-Uarch-ISA/17-0 List of uarchs.md

  ARMv8.4-A         2017         Neoverse V1        AWS Graviton3;
                                                    Apple A13, M1

- ARMv9.0-A         2018         Neoverse N2;        NVIDIA Grace;
+ ARMv9.0-A         2018         Neoverse N2;    Microsoft Cobalt 100;
-(64bit-only)                    Neoverse V2;    Microsoft Cobalt 100
+(64bit-only)                    Neoverse V2;        NVIDIA Grace
                                  Cortex X3

- ARMv8.6-A         2019             ---           Apple A15,A16,M2
+ ARMv8.6-A         2019             ---          Apple A15, A16, M2, M3
 (64bit-only)

  ARMv9.2-A         2020          Cortex X4              ---

- ARMv9.4-A         2022             ---                 ---
 ------------------------------------------------------------------

-Table: List of ARM ISAs along with their own and third-party implementations. {#tbl:ARMUarchs}
+Table: List of recent ARM ISAs along with their own and third-party implementations. {#tbl:ARMUarchs}

 \bibliography{biblio}